isc-projects/stork/doc/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section describes how to install an agent using a script and packages downloaded from
-the ``Stork Server`` and perform the agent's registration using an agent token.
+the Stork server and perform the agent's registration using an agent token.
 It
 is an interactive alternative to the procedure described in
 :ref:`register-agent-token-cloudsmith`.